A little bit/sort of a lot about us:

 This is my husband Joe => =>

-He also spent a good part of the 90’s working at record stores.
+He also spent a good part of the 90’s as a manager at record stores.
 Just saying that makes me chuckle.
 In the end, all that time in retail is what God used to prepare him for the job he has today.
-It was that job that nurtured not just his love for music and people, but his love of data and music charts and liner notes.
-So much music trivia in that man’s brain.
+It was what nurtured not just his love for music and people, but his love of data and music charts and liner notes.
+And in those first retail jobs was where he first began to develop his managerial and leadership skills.
+It is so neat to see God bring him full circle and back into a position of management.

 Besides music, he’s also really into baseball and has been rooting for the Chicago Cubs his whole life.
 Not surprising that he would be a faithful and loyal husband.
 The story of Joe and the Cubs can be considered complicated, but things got quite uncomplicated in 2016 when they won it all and all was right in Joe’s world for those moments following Kris Bryant’s throw to first base.
 Now, he and the Cubs are back to being complicated.